meghanlacoste/FrequencyTable/README.md

             switch (getCalcMethod()) {

-                // If the calculation method is DISCRETE - Discrete values case DISCRETE:
+                // This method is called upon if the calculation method is set to FRQTABLE case DISCRETE:
                     // the (double) total represents sum of all data values (Data[i]) together
                     // The average (sdAve) is set to the total divided by variable sdItems